The Cornerstones are the Philosophy of Music Mind Games

-If students seem confused, it means more repetitions or a different approach is needed.
+If students seem confused, it means more repetitions or a different approach may be needed.

-Happy and relaxed students will hardly realize they are learning because they are having so much fun.
+Happy and relaxed students hardly realize they are learning because they are having so much fun.

-Students remember best what they experience for themselves.
+Students remember best what they discover and experience for themselves.

 Help all students feel successful, and they will want to discover more.

 Neat materials get my attention and make it easier to learn.

 Strive to be kind, generous, and encouraging since mistakes are a natural part of learning.

 Develop an endless capacity to improvise and create situations that help all students succeed.

 Be cheerful, a bit of an entertainer, and have fun yourself.

 Maintain a quick pace to interest and challenge students since they are capable of learning quickly.

 Help students to learn concepts first, then commit them to memory through repetition.

 When I can't remember something, it helps to play a game again and again.